Safety Toolkits

 - Once that’s done, you will get a simple documented Implementation Plan that’s prioritised, with basic building blocks first and details last.
 Like building a house.

 - You assemble a small internal Implementation Team that will meet at an agreed frequency to work through the Plan in bite-sized pieces.
-The Team will include our help to keep the Team focused and solve problems as they arise.
+The Team will include our help to keep focused and solve problems as they arise.
 Although we don’t chair meetings, we can use a reset button if things bog down.

 - Unlimited email and telephone support for the duration of the project.